×

 How to Implement the CLIL Methodology of Teaching

-If you’re still unfamiliar with it, CLIL stands for Content and Language Integrated Learning, and it’s a fabulous language immersion method that aims at teaching subjects such as science, history, geography and art to students through a foreign language.
+CLIL stands for Content and Language Integrated Learning, and it’s a fabulous language immersion method that aims at teaching subjects such as science, history, geography and art to students through a foreign language.

 David Marsh, Do Coyle and Philip Hood codified the principles of CLIL, namely dual-focused education, using language across the curriculum and making content king.
-Unlike traditional language teaching strategies, CLIL promotes education through construction rather than instruction.
-It’s aiming for fluency, not accuracy.
+Unlike traditional language teaching strategies, CLIL promotes education through construction rather than instruction—it’s aiming for fluency, not accuracy.

 The term “CLIL” is generally credited to Professor David Marsh from the University of Jyväskylä, in Finland.